william-dawson/ParallelMatrixMarket/ReadMe.md

 ## How To Use

-There are two data structures and three subroutines you need to know to use this library.
-First, there is the PMM_Header data structure, which is used to store a general description of the file you are reading or writing.
-If you are reading a file, you first must fill this data structure using the PMM_ReadHeader command.
+There are two data structures and four subroutines you need to know to use this library.
+First, there is the PMM_Header() data structure, which is used to store a general description of the file you are reading or writing.
+If you are reading a file, you first must fill this data structure using the PMM_ReadHeader() command.
 If you are writing a file, you must first fill this data structure out using the PMM_CreateHeader() routine.

 After the header is read/setup, you can now handle the data.
 The matrix data is stored in an PMM_Data struct.
 You can fill this from file using the